 DEFICIENCIES: Most people don’t consume enough magnesium in their diets.
 Magnesium deficiency is common in people taking “potassium-depleting” prescription diuretics.
 Alcoholism, severe burns, diabetes, and heart failure are other potential causes of deficiency.
 Almost two-thirds of people in intensive care hospital units have been found to be magnesium deficient.

 BEST FORM TO TAKE: Most forms of magnesium—including magnesium oxide, magnesium glycinate, magnesium aspartate, magnesium citrate, magnesium lactate, magnesium amino acid chelate, and magnesium hydroxide—are acceptable for supplementation.
 However, there are a few relevant considerations for each, which may be discussed with your doctor.
+The most popular forms are glycinate, citrate and amino acid chelate known for easy absorption.
 Many doctors recommend 250–350 mg per day of supplemental magnesium for adults.

 LOOK FOR THESE PRODUCTS: Kimberton Whole Foods Magnesium Glycinate, Natural Vitality Magnesium Raspberry Lemon